Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 This is a wobble board that sways 360 degrees, so it’s more challenging than the rocker boards and requires more skill so it’s best for more active seniors with a good sense of balance and physical ability.

-For a wobble board this relatively easy to balance.
+For a wobble board, this is relatively easy to balance.
 The fulcrum is quite shallow and the board is wide so you can spread your center of gravity a bit better.
 This gives you more time to react when losing balance.

 It’s equipped with convenient carrying handles for transport.
 The only downside is that the fulcrum is made of hard plastic which can be slippery on a hard floor.
 So it’s smart to use a rubber mat under it.